aukspot/dles/README.md

 - [Five Fold](https://fivefold.ca) - Fill in the 5x5 grid based on rules that change each day.
 - [Hitori Conquest](https://hitoriconquest.com) - Eliminate cells in the grid to remove row or column duplicates and satisfy the given rules.
 - [Knotilus](https://knotil.us) - Solve this daily puzzle by finding Fibonacci-like sequences from the given numbers.
+- [Kuromasu](https://nibble.games/kuromasu/kuromasu-small.html) - Fill the board with either black or teal squares based on the numbered cells.
 - [LA Times Sudoku](https://www.latimes.com/games/sudoku) - Daily sudoku puzzles across 5 difficulties from the Los Angeles Times.
 - [LinkedIn - Mini Sudoku](https://www.linkedin.com/games/mini-sudoku/) - A daily 6x6 Sudoku puzzle.
 Does not require a LinkedIn account.
 - [LinkedIn - Queens](https://www.linkedin.com/games/queens) - Place queens on the board such that exactly one is in each row, column, and color region.
 Does not require a LinkedIn account.